apache/age-website/docs/functions/aggregate_functions.md

 $$) as (age agtype, number_of_people agtype);
 ```

-The labels and age property of the start node n and the number of nodes related to n are returned.
+The age property of the start node n (with a name value of 'A') and the number of nodes related to n are returned.

 Result:
 <table>